This article was updated on 02.02.2026.

 Side effects are underestimated

-What is often overlooked: Metformin is not harmless.
-Studies show that the drug hinders muscle development in older people – a fatal effect, as muscle wasting is a major risk of ageing.
-In studies on frailty, many participants stopped taking metformin because they could not tolerate the drug.
-Nausea, diarrhea and abdominal pain are common side effects.
+What is also often overlooked: Metformin is not harmless.
+Studies show that the drug impairs muscle development in older people – a fatal effect, as muscle atrophy or sarcopenia is a major risk of ageing.

 The Metformin saga is a good example of how scientific hype can develop and take on a life of its own.
 What began as a promising breakthrough turned out to be a bubble.